jabbett/abbett.org/bentsher.md

 ---
 layout: post
-title: The Little Yiddish Bentsher
+title: The Little Yiddish Bentsher / דער קלײנער יידישער בענטשער
 permalink: /bentsher/
 ---

 ## Background

-In high school, I got hooked on the Klezmatics &emdash; they [performed with Itzhak Perlman on Great Performances](https://www.imdb.com/title/tt0266653/), and then I ran out to buy their latest album, [_Jews with Horns_](https://klezmatics.com/klezmer-music/jews-with-horns/).
-In college, I enrolled in Yiddish 10A with Ellen Kelman, and, lucky for me, she'd occasionally bring her guitar into class and teach us Yiddish folksongs.
+In high school, I got hooked on the Klezmatics &mdash; I saw them on PBS [performing with Itzhak Perlman](https://www.imdb.com/title/tt0266653/), and then I ran out to buy their latest album, [_Jews with Horns_](https://klezmatics.com/klezmer-music/jews-with-horns/).
+In college, I enrolled in Yiddish 10A with [Ellen Kellman](https://www.brandeis.edu/facultyguide/person.html?emplid=c9a917d98153819bbde80b92208afbb971ca5b94), and, lucky for me, she'd regularly bring her guitar into class and teach us Yiddish folksongs.

-There was something that struck me about Yiddish songs about shabbat and the holidays that was different from traditional Hebrew _zemirot_: many of them were funny.
+As our family has grown, I've tried to incorporate Yiddish songs in our Shabbat routine.
+What started as some informal printouts has grown into this bentsher, prepared in honor of Avi's bar mitzvah.

+## Notes

+This is a somewhat idiosyncratic text, mainly because it simply represents our family's home customs.

+- The Yiddish songs are transliterated with the appropriate Ashkenazi pronunciation, but the Hebrew blessings are transliterated with in the modern Israeli style.
+- Most blessings that are said aloud as a group are transliterated, but _birkat hamazon_ is not, since we have many other _bentshers_ nearby with transliteration for those who need it.

 ## Buy a copy

+_The Little Yiddish Bentsher_ is available on Amazon for immediate purchase.
+Given the economics of Amazon publishing, it's not so affordable in bulk.
+I may be able to arrange cheaper bulk orders if anyone's interested.

 ## Download the PDF